Beth Roberts Integrative Counsellor Dip. Couns BACP

 Taking the next step

 I am happy to have a no-obligation chat via phone or email to give you a chance to ask any questions you may have.
 The reduced cost of £25 for the first session gives you a chance to see if my counselling might be right for you.
-I work from pleasant, quiet therapy centres in Abingdon, Banbury and Oxford.
-There are parking and reception facilities at Abingdon and Banbury.
+I work from pleasant, quiet therapy centres in central Oxford (OX4), Abingdon and Banbury.

 Training, qualifications & experience